stuyam/itty-bitty-ruby/_posts/2018-02-22-pass-rails-env-to-front-end.md

 title:  "Pass Rails ENV to Front End"
 ---
 Sometimes you need ENV values from rails in your front end.
 Maybe `API_BASE_URL` or a `MAPBOX_TOKEN`.
-Make an `env.js.erb` file in assets and set it up as follows.
+Here is a simple approach, make an `env.js.erb` file in assets and set it up as follows.
 ```javascript
 var ENV = {
   API_BASE_URL: '<%= ENV['API_BASE_URL'] %>',